10 Top-Rated Tourist Attractions in Kansas City, Kansas

 Kansas City, Kansas is a 127-mile metropolitan area that caters to sports enthusiasts, vacationers, and those looking for a little urban adventure.
-The third largest city in Kansas appeals to all age ranges and activity levels.
+The third largest city in the 'Sunflower State' of Kansas appeals to all age ranges and activity levels.
 In a visit to Kansas City, you can satisfy your inner historical buff and your need for speed, as well as enjoy some retail therapy.

 Tucked away beyond the city lights are less obvious attractions that have gained popularity among tourists.
 Find wildflowers and hiking trails along the riverfront, with a full view of the city skyline, or search for Native American ancestors in the archives of history that live just beyond the roar of the speedway.